 Replacing fossil fuel-based systems with green-powered heat pumps allows us not only to rely more heavily on the solar energy generated onsite but also to enhance workplace conditions for our employees.
 This shift provides year-round climate control in our facilities, including summer cooling.
+Despite the installation in mid-2024 of direct gas lines used for production purposes within Plant 1, there was a 17% reduction in gas consumption at our facilities in Italy, primarily due to the replacement of gas-fired heating systems.
 This improvement not only reduces our carbon footprint but also promotes a more comfortable and supportive work environment, demonstrating our commitment to employee well-being alongside environmental stewardship.

-We made measurable progress in 2023, reducing our scope 1 emissions from 2,012 tCO2e in 2022 to 1,762 tCO2e (-12%).

-Furthermore, the ratio of Scope 1 GHG emissions to revenue decreased from 7.2 tCO2e in 2022 to 6.2 tCO2e in 2023, marking a 14% reduction.
+We made tangible progress in 2023, reducing our Scope 1 emissions from 2,012 tCO2e in 2022 to 1,762 tCO2e (-12%).
+In 2024, Scope 1 emissions amounted to 1,870 tCO2e.
+This slight increase compared to the previous year is primarily due to higher fuel consumption by our vehicles Furthermore, despite the slight increase in Scope 1 emissions, the ratio of Scope 1 GHG emissions to revenue decreased from 7.2 tCO2e/€ in 2022 to 6.2 tCO2e/€ in 2023, marking a 14% reduction.
+This ratio continued to decrease in 2024, reaching 5.6 tCO2e/€, reflecting a further reduction of approximately 9.7%.